 apt-get clean

-Now I get a fully functional raspberry pi zero runing a specific debian, connected to my wifi network, and able to be used through SSH.
-This will be one of my bases for later articles.
+Now you get a fully functional raspberry pi zero runing a Debian/Raspbian, connected to your wi-fi network, and able to be used through SSH.
+This will be a technical pre-requisite for subsequent articles.